 Alex Glanville is Head of Property Services for the Church in Wales and has compiled this list to help you avoid becoming a victim of metal theft in your parish.

-Parishes need to be encouraged to:
+Churches need to be encouraged to:

 • Use SMARTWATER.
 This is an invisible solution which marks metal with a traceable ‘DNA’.
 SMARTWATER only works if it is also registered with the company.
-EIG issued kits in 2007 but we hear of parishes who have applied it without registering it – this is as good as useless as without registration, stolen metal cannot be traced to the church it came from.
+EIG issued kits in 2007 but we hear of churches who have applied it without registering it – this is as good as useless as without registration, stolen metal cannot be traced to the church it came from.

-Using Smartwater is considered a deterrent to thieves and will increase the level of cover for insurance that Parishes have with EIG.
+Using Smartwater is considered a deterrent to thieves and will increase the level of cover for insurance that churches have with EIG.
 From next year, to get any cover for metal theft it will be necessary to apply Smartwater.

 Click here to purchase kits or call 0845 458 4584.